mixu/nwm/readme.md

 # nwm - node window manager

 nwm is a dynamic window manager for X written at NodeKO 2011.
 It uses libev to interface with X11, and allows you to lay out windows in Node.
-I started writing nwm at Node Knockout 2011 ([old repo](https://github.com/mixu/nodeko)), though it was not in the competition itself.
+I started writing nwm at Node Knockout 2011 ([old repo](https://github.com/mixu/nodeko)).
+The underlying X11 bindings are written as a Node native extension in C++/C.

 **This is the repo you should watch/fork for future updates.**

-The underlying X11 bindings are written as a Node native extension in C++/C.

-nwm is my primary window manager.
-You can give it a try as your primary as well, and report back bugs -- or nwm in a secondary X server using Xephyr.
+nwm is my primary window manager in Arch and Ubuntu.

 **News**

+Update (April 2012): Fixed a number of minor issues that I noticed over long term use, mostly related to mouse focus in popup/menu windows.

-I've recorded a video tutorial / walkthrough on Youtube (HD): http://www.youtube.com/watch?v=sihgPfBj6yE
+Update (Jan 2012): I've recorded a video tutorial / walkthrough on Youtube (HD): http://www.youtube.com/watch?v=sihgPfBj6yE

-I've now completed a fairly large refactoring of the codebase, splitting the window manager into a pure-C window management library which exposes a cleaner API.
-This library then has a small Node.js native binding in C++.
-A lot of complexity has been eliminated, leading to a smaller codebase, which makes me happy (~800 lines of C and ~300 lines of C++).

-New features include:

-- Node 0.6.6 compatibility.
-You can now build nwm under the newer Node.
-- Window borders now have colors that indicate which window is focused.
-Still need to do some work on configurability here and note that this does not work with VMWare/VirtualBox because of a X server limitation (see [1](https://www.virtualbox.org/ticket/6479) and [2](https://bugs.launchpad.net/ubuntu/+source/xserver-xorg-video-vmware/+bug/312080)).
-But it seems that ratpoison has [a workaround](https://github.com/jcs/ratpoison/commit/4afffc9ac0d62b34ebb6bdb2388800043988efaf) which can probably be ported to nwm.
+Update (Dec 2011): Refactoring the codebase to pure C with a small C++ shim; Node 0.6.x compatibility; window colors (only on native X11 due to X server limitation [1](https://www.virtualbox.org/ticket/6479) and [2](https://bugs.launchpad.net/ubuntu/+source/xserver-xorg-video-vmware/+bug/312080)).

 The next step is to simplify the JS binding further.
 I'm not quite satisfied with way monitors and workspaces are managed on the JS side, I think it can be  made simpler.
 Pull requests are welcome!